betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/betAngelSimultaneousMarkets.md

-# Bet Angel - Automating simultaneous markets
+# Bet Angel: Automating simultaneous markets

 ---
 ## Dont miss out on a market with simultaneous automation